Federal Aid Programs

 For example, if Mike’s maximum Pell Grant award amount for the 2012-2013 school year was $5,550, but he only received $2,775 because he was only enrolled for one semester, he would have used 50% of his maximum award for that year.
 If during the following school year (2013-2014), he were to enroll three-quarter time for the entire year, he will use 75% of his maximum award for that year.
 Together, he will have received 125% out of the total 600% lifetime limit.

-Direct Loans are low-interest loans for students and parents to help pay for the cost of a student’s education after high school.
+Direct Loans are loans for students and parents to help pay for the cost of a student’s education after high school that tend to have less interest than alternative loans.
 The lender is the U.S. Department of Education, though the entity the borrower deals with, the loan servicer, can be a private business.
 The Borrower Rights and Responsibilities Statement issued by the Department of Education with the Master Promissory Note includes information regarding use of the loan money, information the borrower must report to the Department of Education after the loan is received, the amount the borrower may borrow, the interest rate, payment of interest, the loan fee, repayment incentive programs, disbursement information, loan cancellation, the grace period, loan repayment information, late charges and collection costs, demand for immediate repayment, defaulting on the loan, consumer reporting agency notification, deferment and forbearance options, discharge, loan consolidation, Department of Defense and other federal agency loan repayment, and Americorps program education awards.

 A Disclosure Statement is issued to the borrower by the Department of Education once the Department receives a loan origination record from the school.
 A Notice of Disbursement(s) Made Letter is issued to the borrower by the Department of Education once the Department receives a disbursement that was made to the borrower.